-Connecting organisations working with the same methods for the same people the example of freedom of movement and migration

-This can apply to almost any sphere of activity but it is particularly evident in the area of European rights to freedom of movement and migration.
+Connecting organisations working with the same methods for the same people the example of freedom of movement and migration This can apply to almost any sphere of activity but it is particularly evident in the area of European rights to freedom of movement and migration.
 Whether it is the Centrum Pro Integaci in Malda Boleslav (Poland), the intercultural centre in Prague or Crossroads in Stockholm, there are some similarities regarding what the organisations actually do, despite the obvious differences due to context and emphasis.
 To a large extent these organisations are based on the principle that their door is open to all migrants, whether they are EU citizens or third country nationals.
 They may have been set up to respond to a particular need - for example the organisation in Slovakia which was created in 2015 to welcome refugees and counteract the negative policy of the government - but like this organisation they end up catering to all those on the move, something inevitable as patterns of migration shift and become more global.
 There is also a trend towards providing a comprehensive range of services under one roof, from immediate emergency help and shelter for destitute new arrivals to advice about language courses and their organization, housing and local services, legal advice about residence rights and employment contracts.
 A trend observed on the tours was towards initiatives to break down barriers between migrants, European citizens and local people.
 Sometimes these initiatives are a reaction against anti-immigration rhetoric by the mayor and other politicians, sometimes they are introduced with the support of more enlightened local authorities.
 The organisations are in some cases getting support from the EU for the integration of third country nationals and other programmes and will occasionally take up a case with EU authorities.

-Transeuropa Caravans recommend

-"We would like to see a European

-eco-system and operational

-means for transnational

-networking among local

-organisations and resource

-centres providing services to

-migrant citizens and defending

-their rights.
-We believe that

-the EU could also learn from

-the Nordic Council which has

-established a partnership

-approach to working with NGO's

-to remove barriers to freedom of

-movement, beyond SOLVIT".

-Networking for democracy and a new politics

-A key success of the Caravans tour was to uncover a wide range of highly advanced practices - not just participatory, but also direct democracy ones - which, actually, range across a much wider array of different types of settings and organisations than is generally thought.
-Reclaiming of abandoned factories or other spaces and putting them to new uses on a participatory basis (Marseilles), the womens' movement (Barcelona) and other examples should be compiled which could inspire social entrepreneurs in other places.
+We would like to see a European eco-system and operational means for transnational networking among local organisations and resource centres providing services to migrant citizens and defending their rights.
+We believe that the EU could also try to scale-up the experiences of the Nordic Council which has established a partner-ship approach to working with NGO's to remove barriers to freedom of movement, beyond SOLVIT.
+"Most issues we face cross borders and, therefore, the solutions to them must cross borders too.
+On our roads to European democracy, we discovered that 'together we stand, divided we fall'".
+Petar Markovic, ECIT Foundation Networking for democracy and a new politics A key success of the Transeuropa Caravans tour was to uncover a wide range of highly advanced practices - not just participatory, but also direct democracy ones - which, actually, range across a much wider array of different types of settings and organisations than is generally thought.
+Reclaiming abandoned factories or other spaces and putting them to new uses on a participatory basis (Marseille), the women's movement (Barcelona) and other examples should be compiled which could inspire social entrepreneurs in other places.
 This includes Brussels, where a project is starting to create an incubator for organisations working in the area of citizenship and democracy and a public space or agora in and around an underused office complex just opposite the European Parliament - Salon for European Civil Organisations (SECO).
 When it comes to participatory democracy, most people think about the major "rebel" cities such as Naples or Barcelona, participatory budgeting or citizens' assemblies drawn by lot.
 There is much more to it than that, as the examples of A Coruña and Saillans have shown.